tomoki1207/atom-gibo/README.md

 gibo _[boilerplates]_ | generate .gitignore file | `Ctrl-Alt-g g`
-gibo --help | Display gibo help text | `Ctrl-Alt-g h` gibo --list | List available boilerplates | `Ctrl-Alt-g l` gibo --upgrade | Upgrade list of available boilerplates | `Ctrl-Alt-g u`
+gibo --help | Display gibo help text | `Ctrl-Alt-g h` gibo --list | List available boilerplates | `Ctrl-Alt-g l` gibo --upgrade | Upgrade list of available boilerplates and snippets | `Ctrl-Alt-g u`

+## Snippets

+You can use snippets of boilerplates.
+Snippets prefix format is `gibo-<boilerplate name>`

+When you upgrade boilerplate, this script update your `{ConfigFolder}/snippets.cson`.
+(Because of saved updates immediately without reload ATOM)

+### Snippets not work on .gitignore

+Are you installed auto-complete package?
+If you leave blank or default setting, snippets not work.
+You will open configuration of auto-complete package and Find [File Blacklist] section.
+If it left blank or default setting, snippets not work on .gitignore.

 ## Contributing